 In 1966, he’s bankrupt.
 He shoots himself, and he’s gone.

 But if you go to Market Square in Warwick, England, you’ll find a statue of Randy Turpin.
-You look at that fighting pose, and you can flash way back to July 1951, when he took the belt from Sugar Ray in a 15 round thriller in London.
+You look at that fighting pose, and you can flash way back to July 1951, when he took the belt from Sugar Ray in London.
 Way back when he got his taste, when the fans were chanting his name and everything shone so bright. — David Como